dreamingkills/shinbatsu/README.md

 1. launch osu! and `gosumemory`
 2. clone the repository into a folder of your choice
+3. open a command prompt and navigate to the directory containing shinbatsu
-3. run `yarn` to install dependencies
+4. run `yarn` to install dependencies
-4. run `yarn tsc` to compile the project
+5. run `yarn tsc` to compile the project
-5. run `yarn start` and follow the instructions displayed
+6. run `yarn start` and follow the instructions displayed

 enjoy!